Surrey Hills National Landscape

-The Surrey Hills stretches across a quarter of the county to include the chalk slopes of the North Downs, from Farnham in the west to Oxted in the east and extending south to the deeply wooded Greensand Hills which rise in Haslemere.
+The Surrey Hills stretch across a quarter of the county of Surrey to include the chalk slopes of the North Downs, from Farnham in the west to Oxted in the east and extending south to the deeply wooded Greensand Hills which rise in Haslemere.
 This treasured landscape of beautiful countryside is rich in wildlife, woodland and attractive market towns and villages and provides some of the best walking in the whole of Southern England.

-For more information visit the Surrey Hill Areas of Outstanding Natural Beauty website
+For more information visit the Surrey Hill Areas of Outstanding Natural Beauty website.

-There is also a small section of the High Weald Area of Outstanding Natural Beauty that sits in the south-west corner of Surrey.
+There is also a small section of the High Weald that sits in the south-west corner of Surrey.
 Covering an area of 1,450 square kilometres (560 sq mi), it extends across the counties of Surrey, West Sussex, East Sussex and Kent.
 It is the fourth largest Area of Outstanding Beauty (AONB) in England and Wales.
 It is characterised by an attractive, small-scale landscape containing a mosaic of small farms and woodlands, historic parks, sunken lanes and ridge-top villages.